Ensio Koivunen: Interrogations

 Koivunen repeatedly changed his story under questioning.
 He denied killing the girls or even meeting them.
 However, he had transported four women in the summer, denying they were the same girls.
 In one of the interviews, Koivunen admitted to having met Metsänikula at the shore of Myllylampi, and that they talked about her studies and personal life over coffee.
 He also noted that Metsänikula used a lot of medication.
 As they continued their journey, the girl suffered a respiratory attack, causing Koivunen to stop and flee from the car.
-After returning, he found Metsänikula was lying dead in the car's back seat.
+After returning, he found Metsänikula lying dead in the car's back seat.
 He later hid the girl's body in the Ingå forest.

 Similarly, Koivunen denied knowing anything about Laiho and Raijas, but changed his story and claimed to have met Laiho earlier and began a relationship with her.
 According to him, Laiho proposed a meeting and brought along Raijas, whereupon the three headed for Hyvinkää.
 While they drank at a nightclub, an unnamed younger man joined them and Raijas began vomiting.
 Koivunen claimed that the girls were murdered outside of his presence and that the unnamed man had admitted to battering them to death.
 Koivunen's wife was also interviewed, and told police that Koivunen came home on the night of 15 August and told her that he had shown two girls and a boy around the city.
 When he and his wife read the magazine about the disappearance of Laiho and Raijas, Koivunen noted that they looked the same as the girls he had been with.

 Koivunen's story soon changed again, removing the unnamed young man from his story.
 This time he claimed that the girls had fallen asleep on the back seat while he was driving.
 Upon awakening, Koivunen noticed that the engine was running, and tried to wake the girls, unsuccessfully.